Bookbinding at Home: Part 2

 We love Strathmore drawing paper for our journals and find that and other supplies through Artist & Craftsman.
 Both the latter and Talas are small companies who have shut down their physical locations but are currently taking online orders and shipping!

 As for covers, vintage textiles, needle boxes and vintage tools – you can find all kinds of unexpected magic at home as well as on Etsy and eBay.
 We at Peg and Awl absolutely encourage creativity in materials and tools, and finding vintage stuff is a nice way to reclaim some of the excess of items that already exist on our planet.
 This is also a way to make your project and your desk specifically yours!

 Sheet: The unfolded paper pages that you start your project with

 Please share your little books with us with hashtag #quarantinebookbindingclub – we’d love to see what you are making, and share the results!

-Stay tuned for our next bookbinding project: covering a coverless book!
-We will only be covering a book, so bring a coverless book from this project for the next installment.
+Continue on with our next bookbinding project: covering a coverless book!
+We will only be covering a book, so bring your coverless book from this project to the next installment.

 And While You’re at Home…

 If you are housebound or feeling antsy, there are oodles of projects online and on Instagram.
 I’ve found inspiration from The Good Ship Illustration’s drawing guide The Sketchbooker’s Friend.
 The first tip is pretty great:

 NO PHONES.
 Don’t take a photo, then draw from it.
 Don’t finish your drawing at your desk later.
 It is NOT ALLOWED and we are very strict!